 On a practical level, we work with criteria/principles as well as selected methods and tools to make one‘s own research more participatory.

-- get an overview of the current Citizen Science debate and know the main arguments/ positions
+- get an overview of current Citizen Science debates and know the main arguments and positions

 - know different fields of application and approaches of Citizen Science as well as selected methods and tools, and their limits and possibilities (advantages and disadvantages)